jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

     > rmat ALL
     	(Remove ALL the talents from the game from the player whoever uses the command)
     > removealltalent ALL 10
-    	(Remove ALL the talents from the game from the player 10)
+    	(Remove ALL the talents from the game from Player 10)

 <a name="cmd-removealltalent-uiAvailability"></a>